 Overview

-My research tends to focus on: (1) racial/ethnic, gender, and class disparities in both the political and criminal justice systems and (2) public opinion and political attitudes.
-More specifically, I explore questions such as: How do political institutions shape citizens’ trust, participation, and engagement?
-How responsive are local governments to the diverse needs and voices of their constituents?
-How do individuals form political attitudes and make decisions, particularly in contexts characterized by misinformation or limited information?
+My research centers on local politics and public policy, with a particular emphasis on the politics of service delivery: how institutions, representation, and information environments shape whether local governments deliver services effectively, equitably, and responsively to the people who need them.
+More specifically, I explore questions such as: How responsive are local governments to the diverse needs and voices of their constituents?
+How do citizens’ beliefs about government service and performance form, and how are those beliefs disrupted by misinformation or limited information?
 Are policies and programs achieving their intended outcomes, and what changes are needed to foster more equitable and effective governance?

 Dissertation